yminglai/AlignSAE/README.md

 All plots handle outliers (log scales for wide ranges, 95th percentile clipping) and include grid lines for readability.

-## 🔬 Key Innovation: Binding Accuracy
+## 🔬 Key Innovation 1: Binding Accuracy

 Traditional SAE evaluation only checks reconstruction and sparsity.
 We introduce **binding accuracy**: